AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

 - [ ] *What are the different phases of ReactJS component lifecycle?*
 - [ ] *How is React different from VUE?*
+- [ ] *What is the significance of keys in React?
+Demonstrate to the class how and when they need to be used.*

 ## Class 8